bbauska/UC-Davis-JS-Basics/readme.md

   alt="In console.log click refresh to clear console & forget variables." />
 <!-- ![](./images/media/image64.png){width="5.0in" height="3.053418635170604in"} -->

-If you do want to actually forget the variables, you can click the Refresh button up here that will actually forget everything.
+<p>If you do want to actually forget the variables, you can click the
+Refresh button up here that will actually forget everything.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 65. add number to string = string (46) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->